nextcloud/documentation/admin_manual/configuration/auth_ldap.rst

 .. figure:: ../images/ldap-wizard-2-user.png

 only those object classes:
-  ownCloud will determine the object classes that are typically availalble for (ideally only) user objects in your LDAP. ownCloud will automatically select the object class that returns the highest amount of users.
+  ownCloud will determine the object classes that are typically available for (ideally only) user objects in your LDAP. ownCloud will automatically select the object class that returns the highest amount of users.
 You can select multiple object classes.